“Loyaultie Me Lie”:

 Consideration: this particular nasty young piece of work is one with a history.
 Dumbledore has unfinished business pertaining to one Severus Snape.
-That mess concerning the Shrieking Shack does not appear to have been resolved to anyone’s real satisfaction, and the boy is now in debt to an enemy, which cannot sit well.
+That mess concerning the Shrieking Shack does not appear to have been resolved to anyone’s real satisfaction, and the boy is now in debt to a rival, which cannot sit well.
 And he may very well feel that Albus owes him something over that business, too.

 Point: when given a choice, a Slytherin will usually choose to save his own skin.

 Offering amnesty to one mean-spirited young wizard — so long as he is willing to give up any current illegal activities — is a very small price to pay for the possible removal of the former Tom Riddle.

 Well, that character reading in itself might have played.
 At least back then.
 But the character reading in itself it doesn’t really get us any forwarder, does it?

 And it leaves a far too many trailing ends dangling for anyone’s satisfaction.
 Like I say, it was an early iteration, and Rowling clearly never went there.